cgio/darkxd/README.md

 **At your own risk,** you can enable the dark theme via the following steps​:​

-1. Note that XD is installed as a Windows App; not a traditional desktop application.
-Special access is needed for working with XD files within the `WindowsApps` folder (default path: `C:\Program Files\WindowsApps`).
+1. Because XD is installed as a Windows App (not a traditional desktop application), we need to enable access to XD's files within the `WindowsApps` folder (default path: `C:\Program Files\WindowsApps`).
 To enable access, we will use a registry modification (via a .reg file).
 The modification's author is Shawn Brink.
 You may download the modification from this page: https://www.tenforums.com/tutorials/3841-add-take-ownership-context-menu-windows-10-a.html
-2. Refer to Shawn's instructions.
-Double-click the appropriate .reg file to enable `WindowsApps` access.
-Note that a separate .reg file restores prior settings.
-You can use that file later once all the steps are done.
+2. Follow Shawn's instructions.
+Double-click the appropriate .reg file to enable access and the "Take Ownership" right-click shell extension.
-3. Assuming you now have access to WindowsApps and the directory's subfolders, navigate to the folder that begins with `Adobe.CC.XD`.
-Navigate one step further into the Themes folder.
+3. Navigate to `C:\Program Files\WindowsApps`.
+Find the folder that begins with `Adobe.CC.XD`.
+Inside, find the the `Themes` folder.
 4. The themes folder should contain several files.
-My folder contains the following:
-   * `General.xaml`
-   * `SpectrumBrushes.xaml`
-   * `SpectrumTheme.xaml`
-   * `SpectrumThemeDark.xaml`
-   * `SpectrumThemeLight.xaml`

-5. Make backups (copies) of all the .xaml files and store them elsewhere, i.e. a desktop or documents folder.
-You may need to restore the originals later if XD fails to load or your experiments have gone too far.
-6. In the separate folder where your copies are stored, make copies of the copies.
-You will be editing the `General.xaml `file, so make sure the file you are editing is `General.xaml` (and not `General - Copy.xaml`) from within your personal folder (not a WindowsApps folder).
-Later, you will be replacing the WindowsApps `General.xaml` with modified `General.xaml` from your personal folder.
-7. Make sure XD is closed.
-Using your text editor, open the General.xml from your personal folder.
-As you will see, General.xaml is quite legible, as it is a Microsoft  XML-based language.
-General.xaml contains an "ADOBE CONFIDENTIAL" notice.
-Therefore, I have written the remaining instructions carefully.
-Pay close attention.
-8. In theory, it would make sense if Adobe constructed separate definitions for light and dark themes within the `General.xaml` file.
-What if the color settings were defined under a definition of "Light" and "Dark"?
-What would happen if you, for educational purposes, switched the text (if it exists) from `"Light"` to `"Dark"` and `"Dark"` to `"Light"`?
-What would happen if you saved the file?
-What would happen if you replaced the `General.xaml` in the XD's `Themes` folder with the one you modified?
-Would Adobe XD have the hidden dark mode enabled?
+One of those files should be `General.xaml`.
+Right-click `General.xaml` and click "Take Ownership."
+Next, make a backup (a copy) of `General.xaml` and store the backup elsewhere (i.e. a desktop or documents folder). *If you want to switch back to the light theme later, you will need to restore the original `General.xaml` file.*

+5. Download the dark theme `General.xaml` [from this link](https://www.dropbox.com/s/yl06r2w6dah5to9/General.zip?dl=0).
+If needed, extract the `General.xaml` file.
+6. Copy the "dark" `General.xaml` into XD's `Themes` folder, thereby replacing the original.

+The dark theme should now be installed.
+You can now launch Adobe XD.
+Note that the first screen will be light.
+Beyond that, the XD interface will be dark.

+In creating the dark theme, I noticed that some areas were off-limits (e.g. the white slide out area surrounding the menu button, the color picker background, etc.).

-9. Remember to apply the restoration .reg file after you are content.
-Leaving the WindowsApps folder accessible reduces system security.
+*Remember to apply the restoration .reg file after you are content.
+Leaving the WindowsApps folder accessible reduces system security.*

-*If necessary, revert changes by following the theory in step eight backwards.
-To restore the original `General.xaml`, copy over the backup created in step six above.*

 ## Notes

-* There are likely other ways to do this.
-Themes can further be further adjusted, so feel free to experiment.
-Do not expect the dark mode to apply everywhere, as some of Adobe XD's UI areas are apparently off-limits or unsupported.
-I did all of this all a bit quickly and I am reasonably satisfied with the results.
-Menu text color may need some adjustments to improve legibility.
-Use common sense to figure that out.

-* You can figure out the hexadecimal color of Adobe UI components by taking a screenshot and pasting the screenshot into XD or other capable image software.
+* If you want to edit `General.xaml` yourself, you can figure out the hexadecimal color of Adobe UI components by taking a screenshot and pasting the screenshot into XD or other capable image software.
 An eyedropper tool may show you the hex color code.
-PicPick's Color Picker also works.
-The hex format Adobe uses is relatively self-explanatory.
-Hint: remember that graphic/web design often involves a hex alpha value in addition to hex color values.
-Get the color values Photoshop uses and adapt your dark XD theme accordingly.
+PicPick's Color Picker is effective.

-* Be wary of Adobe and the confidentiality terms, though it would look bad upon Adobe for pursuing users who want better eye health.
-Also, Adobe is looking to increase user adoption, as per the email one-year XD access promotion I received.
+* Be wary of Adobe's terms, though it would look bad upon Adobe for pursuing users who seek better eye via an edited plaintext file.